Relishablez/SimpleNetworkMonitor/README.md

-# 🛰️ Network Monitor Dashboard (Flask + optional Console-only)
+# 🛰️ Network Monitor Dashboard (Flask + Windows Folder Picker)

-A beginner-friendly tool to monitor network reachability (via ping), save results to a chosen folder, and view your history in a clean web dashboard - all running locally on your machine.
+A beginner-friendly tool to monitor network reachability (via ping), save results to a chosen folder, and view your history in a clean web dashboard — all running locally on your machine.

 ---